Clinical trials for chordoma

 Understanding clinical trials

-A Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. is a research study in which people volunteer to test the safety and effectiveness of new treatments.
+A clinical trial is a research study in which people volunteer to test the safety and effectiveness of new treatments.
 All new drugs and medical devices have to be tested in clinical trials before they can be approved by regulatory agencies such as the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for use in people.

 There are clinical trials for many types of cancer treatments, including drugs, immunotherapies, surgery, and radiation.
 Some trials are specific to one type of cancer, such as chordoma.
 Other trials may include patients with many types of cancer.
 Additionally, the treatment being tested might not always be experimental or new; for example, a drug that is already approved for another cancer could be studied in a clinical trial to see if it also benefits chordoma patients.